hobbes3/crogl_fde/README.md

 python get_advisories.py
 ```

-## Thanks
+## Thanks and Credit
-I copied code from `lcnittl`'s answer on Stack Overflow for the `git clone` pretty progress bar.
+I copied code from [lcnittl's answer](https://stackoverflow.com/a/71285627) on Stack Overflow for the `git clone` pretty progress bar.